About Melanie & the Fellowship to Honor Her Memory

 - Attend the State Bar of Nevada Annual Conference;

-- Receive judicial mentorship and/or observe court, organized by the Eighth Judicial District Court;
+- Receive judicial mentorship and/or observe court;

 Application Requirements